Giancarlo Stanton Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.78 team ERA ranks third across all MLB pitching staffs.
+- The Rays have a 3.76 team ERA that ranks second across all MLB pitching staffs.

-- The Rays surrender the fifth-fewest home runs in baseball (115 total, 1.1 per game).
+- Rays pitchers combine to allow the fifth-fewest home runs in baseball (115 total, one per game).

-- In his most recent time out on Wednesday against the Miami Marlins, the righty tossed four innings, allowing five earned runs while surrendering seven hits.
+- The lefty last appeared on Saturday against the Houston Astros, when he tossed five innings, allowing three earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.